Didier Pitre: Legacy

-At the end of his hockey career Pitre sold his business in Montreal and moved to Sault Ste.
-Marie in Michigan, where he had once started out his professional hockey career.
+At the end of his hockey career, Pitre sold his business in Montreal and moved to Sault Ste.
+Marie in Michigan, where he had once started his professional hockey career.
 His nephew Vic Desjardins from Sault Ste.
-Marie, Michigan would also play in the NHL, with the Chicago Black Hawks and New York Rangers, and would be inducted into the United States Hockey Hall of Fame.
+Marie, Michigan, would also play in the NHL, with the Chicago Black Hawks and New York Rangers, and would be inducted into the United States Hockey Hall of Fame.

-Pitre died on July 29, 1934 in Sault Ste.
-Marie, Michigan as a result of acute indigestion.
+Pitre died on July 29, 1934, in Sault Ste.
+Marie, Michigan, as a result of acute indigestion.

 In 1963 he was inducted into the Hockey Hall of Fame.